ammustephy/kdc_hospitals/README.md

 Navigate the dashboard to access different services.
 Use the appointment section to manage your healthcare schedule.
 Track and order medications, view bills, and manage your profile as needed.

+# Conclusion
+The KDCH Hospital App represents a comprehensive solution for enhancing patient care and accessibility at the Kozhikode District Co-operative Hospital.
+With its wide array of features, including appointment management, medication tracking, detailed medical reports, and home delivery options, the app caters to diverse healthcare needs as of Wednesday, September 24, 2025, 1:38 PM IST.
+Its user-friendly interface, customizable settings, and robust functionality make it a valuable tool for patients.
+As the project continues to evolve, contributions from the community are encouraged to further improve and expand its capabilities, ensuring it remains a reliable resource for healthcare management.